alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 Allow me to condense it in a few lessons along the way, and I promise I will try to avoid the common place.

+> Lessons will appear highlighted like this paragraph.

 ## Contents

 * [Breaking the Bank.](#breaking-the-bank)